-It’s important to note that masters programs may require applicants to be a currently licensed athletic trainer or certified athletic trainer.
+It’s important to note that some masters programs may require applicants to be a currently licensed athletic trainer or certified athletic trainer.
 For more information, speak with the athletic training school’s department head or admissions team.

 As mentioned, Masters in Athletic Training courses are designed to teach students how to lessen the negative effects sports could have on the body.
 This might mean exploring muscle strengthening techniques, how to correct form, or ways to address current injuries with physical therapy.

 Courses vary by program.
 Be sure to speak with your program director for more information about available classes.

 Many Masters in Athletic Training programs seek to prepare students for the necessary exams to become a certified athletic trainer (CAT).
-Typically, Masters in Athletic Training Masters classes reference the National Athletic Trainers Association (NATA) and the Board of Certification for the Athletic Trainer (BOC) industry standards.
+Typically, classes reference the National Athletic Trainers Association (NATA) and the Board of Certification for the Athletic Trainer (BOC) industry standards.
 These two agencies offer the required examinations students may need to complete to become CATs.

-Both exams aim to test the 5 domains of athletic training and may draw directly from courses you could take during your time in a masters in athletic training degree program.
+Both exams aim to test the 5 domains of athletic training and may draw directly from courses you could take during your time in a masters in athletic training program.
 These are as follows.

 Testing materials may vary by state and exam year.
-Not every athletic training master's program is designed to help students prepare to pursue certification, so contact schools directly to learn more if this interests you.
+Not every athletic training master program is designed to help students prepare to pursue certification, so contact schools directly to learn more if this interests you.

-Athletic training graduate certificate programs are often shorter and more concise programs.
+Athletic training certificate programs are often shorter and more concise programs.
 This is because they either focus on one specific aspect of AT or act as a general introduction to graduate studies.

 Students in these programs typically have earned a bachelors in athletic training degree.
 Therefore, the certificate program may not need to address AT fundamentals.
 Instead, they could focus solely on a particular aspect of athletic training.

-Others may want to pursue a graduate certificate in athletic training to start the graduate journey.
+Others may want to pursue an athletic trainer certificate to start the graduate journey.
 In this case, certificate programs offer reduced curriculum to touch on core courses that you may find in an AT masters program.
 This could include classes in emergency care and injury prevention.

 Students typically enroll in athletic training doctoral programs to either conduct research or prepare to teach others about athletic training.